This is a guest contribution from Aaron Conroy (Badger Maps).

 A good example could be as follows, “Hi, it’s Michael Dunphy, is James in?”
 (His first name + my full name, but no company name — that makes it obvious that he knows you and you should not be denied.)

 This is where LinkedIn can help you.
 By visiting company pages, you can see all those who work there.
 For example, below is Badger Maps’s company page on LinkedIn.
-At the right-hand side, you can see a lineup of employee profiles.
+On the right-hand side, you can see a lineup of employee profiles.

 Clicking on “see all” opens up a new window.
 Here, you can quickly discover who the decision-maker is along with some more information about them that can come in handy later on.